Former Starkey hearing aid president starts 7-year prison sentence

 Ruzicka is appealing his conviction.

-The Federal Bureau of Prisons has not yet disclosed which prison it will assign Ruzicka's co-defendant, former Sonion President W. Jeff Taylor.
+Ruzicka's co-defendant, former Sonion President W. Jeff Taylor, also began his prison sentence Monday in Duluth.

-Like Ruzicka, Taylor was also ordered to surrender to prison Monday, July 8.

-Taylor was convicted in March and later sentenced to 18 months in prison on three counts of fraud for his role creating sham companies and sharing fraudulent fees and commissions with Ruzicka.
+Taylor was convicted in March and later sentenced to 18 months in prison on three counts of fraud for his role defrauding Sonion and Starkey via sham companies and fraudulent fees and commissions that he shared with Ruzicka.